 What Are the Negative Effects of Eating One Meal a Day?

-If you think that eating just one meal a day is going to help you lose weight, think again.
-Maybe you are...
+If you think eating one meal a day is going to help you lose weight, think again.
+Your body needs food and...

 The Best Vitamins for 24 Year Old Women